Kaesual/sour/README.md

 ## Updates in this fork

 - The build is now fully dockerized, completely in userspace
 - The build generates a ready-to-host docker image with all assets.
-The image is also available [here](https://hub.docker.com/r/janhan/sour), but it currently lacks the config file (see `scripts/run-serve-image` for how to do it).
+The image is also available [here](https://hub.docker.com/r/janhan/sour), but it currently lacks the config file (see `scripts/serve-image` for how to do it).
 - Fixed an issue that prevented keyboard events from being picked up when running in iframes
 - Made hosting possible under a relative path when combined with a reverse nginx proxy + rewrite rule
-- And some more I probably forgot :D
+- I added some more pre-set server types running on the web server for instant connection (insta + ffa dust2 & insta + ffa map rotation), which can be joined directly from the main menu

 The docker build is only tested on linux, with docker, but I tried to make it podman compatible.

+## Issues / What's missing

+There's currently still desync issues in the built-in gameserver.
+Players become invisible to each other sometimes and stop being able to damage each other.
+This does not affect all player combinations, some players can still be damaged, seen by others, the combination seems random.
+I'm trying fix attempts on the `fix-desync` branch, but no success so far.
+I've added a lot of logging there too, which I will merge into the main branch at some point.

+Also, the built in proxy server of the docker image (which is already compiled in the according step) is not yet set up for proper use, so it's not possible yet to connect to official servers with the code in this repository.
+I'll try to fix that soon, too. (tm)

 ## Local Development and Deployment